Help us develop Tower Hamlets collections for the future

 We don’t usually accept records which you are still using, or likely to use.
 This includes meeting minutes and important documents from the last 10-15 years.

-- Short-term deposits and loans
+- Short-term deposits

 We don’t usually accept short-term deposits.